jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 Linux.

 * Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space.
 * Describe a scenario when deleting a file, but 'df' not showing the space being freed.
+Answer:
 * Describe how 'ps' works.
 Answer: We can use "strace ps" to find out how 'ps' works.
 On Linux, the command will read /proc filesystem to find out process info.
 The info of